daddou-ma/buffer-publish/README.md

 5. **Start up the publish docker containers**
     ```bash
     $ cd ../buffer-dev
-    $ ./dev up session-service authentication-service login publish
+    $ ./dev up publish
    ```

-   Publish relies on both the **session** and **account** services, so it's important to include them in our _up_ command.
-The order is important, since this relates to the way docker-compose starts up containers.
+   With this command, docker-compose starts up all the necessary containers for Publish.

 6. **Start bundling the frontend with webpack**
     ```bash